Riding bikes in Vancouver's Stanley Park. Credit: JiaYing Grygiel

 As parents, we now see Vancouver through a very different lens.
 I pointed out the Buddhist temple off of Highway 99 and the ubiquitous Chinese characters.
-My 3-year-old charmed obasans with his pint-size Mandarin.
-My 7-year-old was most impressed by the flashing green traffic lights — something you don’t see in the U.S.
+My younger son charmed obasans with his pint-size Mandarin.
+My older son was impressed by the flashing green traffic lights — something you don’t see in the U.S.

 We noticed we’d entered another country when the street signage switched to kilometers, but turning off GPS and our smart phones was when the change really hit home.
 I navigated using paper maps — remember those?
 (Once we hit the hotel’s wifi, though, we were like crack addicts jumping for our phones.)